secretstartups/handbook/resellers/services/index.html.md

 ### Accessing the Community

-When a partner is awarded a GitLab Certified Service Partner certification, the partner account administrator will be invited to join this community.
+When a partner is awarded a GitLab Certified Service Partner certification, the partner account administrator will be invited to join this [community](https://gitlab.com/gitlab-com/channel/partners/services-helpdesk).
 The partner account administrator can reference [this video](https://www.brighttalk.com/webcast/18613/472272) to learn how to add and manage users who can access this project.

+You can access this community [here](https://gitlab.com/gitlab-com/channel/partners/services-helpdesk).

 ### User Commitments to the Community